Abhinavv-933/Audit-AI/README.md

 # Audit AI

 A free web app that audits your AI tool spend and tells you exactly where your team is overspending — in 60 seconds.
-Built as a lead-generation tool for [Credex](https://credex.rocks), which sells discounted AI credits to startups.
+Built as a lead-generation tool for [Credex], which sells discounted AI credits to startups.

 **Live:** https://audit-ai-hazel.vercel.app
 **Repo:** https://github.com/Abhinavv-933/Audit-AI